OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-25.md

 ## Ezekiel 25:1

-The word of the Lord came to me, saying:
+The message from the Lord reached me:

 ## Ezekiel 25:2